aria-ml/dataeval/docs/source/notebooks/tt_identify_ood_samples.md

 ### Key observations

 1. In-distribution accuracy should be close to threshold (95%)
-1. KNN (Pixels) provides a fast baseline without neural network training
-1. KNN (Embeddings) shows how learned representations improve distance-based methods
+1. KNN (Cosine) uses angular similarity, which is effective when embedding magnitude is less informative
+1. KNN (Euclidean) uses absolute distance, which can capture magnitude differences in embeddings
+1. Comparing both KNN variants reveals how distance metric choice affects detection sensitivity
 1. GMM models add latent density information for better separation
 1. All models show some OOD detection capability